 Hand sanitiser stations have been installed in all building entrances and key across campus, but we also encourage everyone to wash their hands frequently with soap and water for at least 20 seconds, and in line with NHS guidance.

 Social distancing remains incredibly important in stopping the spread of coronavirus.
-On campus, you’ll see clear safety signage reminding you of the measures you need to take to keep a safe two-metre distance from others wherever possible.
+On campus, you'll see clear safety signage reminding you of the measures you need to take to keep a safe distance from others.
+Perspex screens in reception areas will remain in place.

 Heating, ventilation and air conditioning